-How Aliko Dangote became the richest man in Africa has really been painted as not a big deal for those of us who really want to know.
+How Aliko Dangote became the richest man in Africa has really been painted as not a big deal for those of us who really want to know in Nigeria.
 It’s one thing to read how Aliko Dangote became the richest man in Africa, it’s another thing to take note of the things he did.

 Reading so far on Aliko Dangote I’ve realized there were no mistakes written particularly about him.